WeDot-Engine/WeDot-docs/src/classes/class_gltfphysicsshape.md

 **继承：** [`Resource`](class_resource.md) **<** [`RefCounted`](class_refcounted.md) **<** [`Object`](class_object.md)

-Represents a GLTF physics shape.
+Represents a glTF physics shape.

 ## 描述

-Represents a physics shape as defined by the `OMI_physics_shape` or `OMI_collider` GLTF extensions.
-This class is an intermediary between the GLTF data and Godot's nodes, and it's abstracted in a way that allows adding support for different GLTF physics extensions in the future.
+Represents a physics shape as defined by the `OMI_physics_shape` or `OMI_collider` glTF extensions.
+This class is an intermediary between the glTF data and Godot's nodes, and it's abstracted in a way that allows adding support for different glTF physics extensions in the future.

 ## 属性